 - Alcohol intake is associated with a bigger waistline.
 This is prominent in older individuals who drink alcohol more often and have beer bellies.

-Since alcohol is a hot topic, we’ve put together this guide on the best and worst alcoholic drinks when you’re on a keto diet.
+Since alcohol is a hot topic, we’ve put together this guide on the best and worst alcoholic drinks when you’re on a very low-carbohydrate ketogenic diet.

-In a randomized clinical trial, it was shown that an 8-week stress management program reduced BMI, perceived stress, level of depression, physical activity, and dietary habits in patients 14.
+In a randomized controlled trial, it was shown that an 8-week stress management program reduced BMI, perceived stress, level of depression, physical activity, and dietary habits in patients 14.

 6. Constant snacking.

 Snacking is part of our culture.
-And while snacking has benefits for your health and performance, doing it more often causes weight gain.
+And while snacking has benefits for many people, doing it more often causes weight gain.

 Overdoing snacking even on healthy foods is wrong because it adds extra calories that you may not be able to burn.
-Rewarding yourself with snacks may also cause you to develop an unhealthy relationship with food.
+Rewarding yourself with keto snacks, even those with low net carbs, may also cause you to develop an unhealthy relationship with food.

 7. Underlying medical condition.

-Even when following the ketogenic diet in the best possible way, a small percentage of people don’t lose weight.
+Even when following a very low-carbohydrate ketogenic diet in the best possible way, a small percentage of people don’t lose weight.
 This can be due to an underlying health condition.

 The NHS lists medical reasons such as hypothyroidism, Cushing’s syndrome, and polycystic ovary syndrome (PCOS).
-Medications like insulin and steroids also contribute to weight gain 15.
+Medications like insulin and steroids have side effects like increased hunger which leads to weight gain 15.

-The keto diet is a popular tool for losing weight, and it’s proven to be effective by multiple studies.
+The keto diet is a popular tool for losing weight, and many studies show that it’s highly effective.
 While weight loss varies with each individual, a steady and healthy rate to aim for would be 1 to 2 pounds per week.

 We’ve cited several reasons for weight loss stalls such as a lack of physical activity, stress, and constant snacking.
-You can overcome them using the strategies above.
+You can overcome them and hopefully attain long-term weight loss using the strategies above.